jsupino/StarWarsScriptProject/README.md

 # StarWarsScriptProject

-This is my CSIT505 Python project.
 I am using the Star Wars script from Episode V. I obtained this script from Kaggle.

 Refer to the link: https://www.kaggle.com/datasets/xvivancos/star-wars-movie-scripts?select=SW_EpisodeV.txt